• Skip to Content

 CSU GE: None IGETC: None District GE: None

-Lecture Hours: 4.5 Lab Hours: 16.5 Repeatable: No Grading: L
+Lecture Hours: 1.5 Lab Hours: 13.5 Repeatable: No Grading: L

-Prerequisite: NURS 003 with a C or better
+Prerequisite: NURS 014A with C or better

 Transfer Status: CSU Degree Applicable: AA/AS